11h42/ansible-roles/README.md

 deploy your application (be sure you can ssh to your server and run)

     ansible-playbook --ask-sudo-pass -i '192.168.5.x,' ${app_name}.yml

+# Adding specific roles

+create a file named `ansible.cfg` containing:

+    [defaults]
+    roles_path = ./local-roles

+create a folder `local-roles` and put your custom roles into

 # Roles working with FreeBSD (10.x) and Ubuntu (14.04)

   * python-virtualenv